-From managing patient data to tracking drugs through the supply chain, blockchain could solve some of the healthcare industry’s biggest problems.
+From managing patient data to tracking drugs through the supply chain, blockchain in healthcare could solve some of the healthcare industry’s biggest problems.

 The healthcare industry is plagued by inefficiencies, errors, bureaucracy, and high administrative costs.